Sustainable Cooks

 But it’s also possible to enjoy it all year long when you have a freezer stash full of frozen corn on the cob.
 Let me show you how easy it is to preserve this tasty treat!

-Can I Freeze Corn on the Cob?
+Can You Freeze Corn on the Cob?

 Two photos showing ears of corn in a pot and an ice bath for freezing corn on the cob